kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 Whichever method you choose, the requirement is that the kubelet be able to authenticate as a user with the rights to:

 1. create and retrieve CSRs
-2. Be recognized by the controller-manager configuration to scope approvals in the default approval controller, if automatic approval is enabled.
+2. be automatically approved to request node client certificates, if automatic approval is enabled.

-A kubelet authenticating usinng bootstrap tokens is recognized as a group `system:bootstrappers`, which is the standard method to use.
+A kubelet authenticating using bootstrap tokens is authenticated as a user in the group `system:bootstrappers`, which is the standard method to use.

 As this feature matures, you
 should ensure tokens are bound to a Role Based Access Control (RBAC) policy